 If your veterinarian has prescribed doxycycline for your dog, then it is important that you follow their guidelines carefully and give your dog the medication for the full regimen that your vet advises.
 If you notice side effects, inform your vet so they can create a treatment plan and make your dog more comfortable.

 You can easily purchase doxycycline for your dog online from Chewy’s pharmacy with your vet’s prescription.
 Here’s what you should know about the uses, dosage, and side effects of doxycycline for dogs.

 Uses Of Doxycycline For Dogs

 As a broad-spectrum antibiotic, doxycycline can treat infections from many different kinds of bacteria in dogs, though it is not effective for treating viral or fungal infections.
-It may be prescribed as a preventative measure while treating one infection to prevent a secondary bacterial infection from occurring.
-Your veterinarian may also prescribe doxycycline to treat one of the following conditions in your dog.
+Vets may prescribe it as a preventative measure while treating one infection to prevent a secondary bacterial infection from occurring.

 - Lyme disease

 - Rocky Mountain spotted fever